FairwindsOps/insights-docs/docs/technical-details/architecture/architecture.md

 <img :src="$withBase('/img/architecture.png')" alt="Insights Architecture">

+## Report Architectures
+Typically each report runs as a CronJob on a configurable schedule (usually once/hour by default).
+The report will analyze resources in the cluster then send a JSON report with its findings to `insights.fairwinds.com`.

 While each report has its own requirements, there are some baseline requirements needed by the Insights Agent: